TheJoSam/TheJoSam/Certificates.md

 ---
 > [!NOTE]
 > Certificates cannot be fully categorized as they sometimes flow into eachother or are Certificates of an Programming Language
-> this makes categorizing harder and is not always possible so please look at all Certificates as I will (for clarity) only list
+> this makes categorizing harder and is not always possible so please look at all Certificates as I will list them only one time.
-> each Certificate one time.

 ### Universal Certificates
 - [Code Foundations Skill Path](https://www.codecademy.com/profiles/TheJoSam/certificates/5b55e668646caa552f8e4d1d) October 10, 2023